RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 Records storage:
 ----------------

-Invenio stores Record metadata as JSON, uses `JSON Schemas <http://json-schema.org/>`_ for the formats and it can support any type of Persistent Identifier.
+WEKO3 stores Record metadata as JSON, uses `JSON Schemas <http://json-schema.org/>`_ for the formats and it can support any type of Persistent Identifier.

 |
 |

 ..
     digraph {
         {
         "Record" [label="Record (JSON metadata)" shape ="ellipse"];